-Take a look at the front and back of your computer case and count the number of buttons, sockets, and slots you see.
-Now, look at your monitor and count any that appear there.
+Take a look at the front and back of your computer case, and count the number of buttons, sockets, and slots you see.
+Now look at your monitor and count any that appear there.
 You probably counted at least 20.

 Each computer is different, so the buttons, slots, and sockets will vary from computer to computer.
 However, there are certain features you can expect to find on most desktop computers.
-Being familiar with the names of each and how they are commonly used will help you later on when you connect that new printer, mouse, digital camera, or other device.
+Being familiar with the names of each and how they are commonly used will help you later on when you connect a new printer, mouse, digital camera, or other device.

-Watch the video to learn about the buttons, sockets and slots on a desktop computer.
+Watch the video to learn about the buttons, sockets, and slots on a desktop computer.

-Front of Computer Case
+Front of computer case

 Click the buttons in the interactive below to become familiar with the front of a computer.

 Most desktop computers have several USB ports.
 These can be used to connect almost any type of device, including mice, keyboards, printers, digital cameras and more.
 They will often appear on the front and back of the computer.